PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 Here’s my thinking.
 Jake looks similar to Kelsey.
-Both Jake and Kelsey gave a 5 to Taylor Swift and Brad Paisley and a 3 to Guardians of the Galaxy and Ed Sheeran.
+Both Jake and Kelsey gave a 5 to Taylor Swift and Brad Paisley and a 3 to Father John Misty and Ed Sheeran.
 So I think Jake probably like what Kelsey likes.
 Kelsey gave Miranda Lambert a 5 so Jake would probably do so too.
 So I would recommend Miranda Lambert to Jake.
 While we are at it let’s come up with a recommendation for Jordyn.

 Jordyn is most similar to Angelica and Angelica gave a 5 to Ariana Grande so that would be a good recommendation for Jordyn.
 Those are the human recommendations.
-Let’s check out the machine.
+Let’s check out the machine's.

 On the left are Jake’s original ratings and again, we think Jake would give a 5 to Miranda Lambert so we recommend that to him.
 To ask our recommendation system let’s use curl,